 By default, the “Single-scroll” option is selected.
-When you Export with this option, you are creating a single, auto-sized PDF.
-This will take on the height of your folio with no page breaks.
+When you export with this option, you are creating a single, auto-sized PDF.
+This will take on the height and width of your folio as you see it on your screen, with no page breaks.

-You will see a preview of the single-scroll automatically populate when you open the exporter.
-Click ‘Download‘ to export the PDF.
-This option is ideal if you want to: view your PDF on a screen as a single scrollable document, embed a single PDF onto a site, or include your PDF in an email.
+You will see a preview of the single-scroll populate when you open the exporter.
+Click “Download” to export the PDF.
+This option is ideal if you want to view your PDF on a screen as a single scrollable document, embed a single PDF onto a site, or include your PDF in an email.